ContainerSSH/ContainerSSH/internal/health/README.md

 ## Using this service

-This library uses ContainerSSH' own [HTTP](https://github.com/containerssh/http) implementation to create an HTTP server that returns "ok" when all services are up.
+This library uses ContainerSSH's own [HTTP](https://github.com/containerssh/http) implementation to create an HTTP server that returns "ok" when all services are up.

 You can instantiate this service as described in the [service library](https://github.com/containerssh/service) as follows: